Updated: May 20th, 2019

 You can use a metal hanger instead of a drain snake, if you don’t have one.
 It definitely isn’t as effective, but it can clean clogs that are slightly into the stub pipe.

-A wet and dry shop vacuum can be a great tool to clear/unclog a drain.
+A wet and dry shop vacuum can be a great tool to clear/unclog sink in a drain.
 However, it doesn’t always work.